Lakshikuga/Krish-training/CCH_NoOfOccurences/readme.txt

 1. Spaces are skipped or removed.
 2. Finds no. of occurrences irrespective of the case.

-Things I could not do in the problem
-Could not print the final array in alphabetical order.
+3. Print the final array in alphabetical order.